Increase 3 times your chances of landing an offer Register ×

 How does the test work?
 What does it measure?

-As we have noted, Pymetrics uses the same test to select for radically different jobs – from warehouse staff and entry level roles at McDonald’s to top-end investment bankers.
+As noted, Pymetrics uses the same test to select for radically different jobs – from warehouse staff and entry-level roles at McDonald’s to top-end investment bankers and, of course, management consultants.

 The Pymetrics test measures performance against 91 cognitive metrics.
 The result is a mental profile of the test taker broken down into the following nine trait categories: